 To avoid scratching or marring the treadmill, put a drop cloth underneath the treadmill when you perform Step 2.

-3. Remove the lower bolt and nut that secure the lift motor to the lift platform.
+- 2. Place the treadmill on its left side. - 3.
+Remove the screw and nut that secure the lift tube to the lift platform.

 It is not necessary to remove the lift motor when you remove the lift platform.